canonical/certification-docs/Self-Test_Guide.rst

    network testing.
 Simplifying the network in whatever way is practical can improve matters.

+-  **Check firewall settings** -- Successful deployments require access to several network sites.
+These include repositories at ``archive.ubuntu.com`` (or a regional mirror), Ubuntu's PPA site at ``ppa.launchpad.net``, and Ubuntu's key server at ``keyserver.canonical.com``.
+(You may instead use local mirrors of the archive and PPA sites.)
+If your site implements strict outgoing firewall rules, you may need to open access to these sites on ports 80 and/or 443.

 -  **Check the iperf3 server** -- Ensure that the server computer is up and that the ``iperf3`` server program is running on it.
 Also ensure that the computer has no issues, such as a runaway process that's consuming too